 CRD Number 110263

-Evart, Young & Hobbs (EYH) is an investment adviser registered with the U.S. Securities and Exchange Commission.
-Investment advisory and brokerage services and fees differ; therefore, it is important for you to understand the differences.
-Free and simple tools are available to research firms and financial professionals at Investor.gov/CRS, which also provides educational materials about investment advisers, broker- dealers, and investing.
+Evart, Young & Hobbs Investment Management is an investment adviser registered with the U.S. Securities and Exchange Commission.
+Brokerage and investment advisory services and fees differ and it is important to understand the differences.
+Free and simple tools are available to research firms and financial professionals at Investor.gov/CRS, which also provides educational materials about broker- dealers, investment advisors, and investing.